hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-identifiers.md

 # Hello Identifiers

-This guide runs a Spring Boot project with Maven and H2 in-memory database.
-It shows how to use non-ASCII identifiers or identifiers that correspond to reserved words in the specific database.
+This guide runs a Spring Boot project with Maven and H2 in-memory database to show how to use tables, views, and column names that include characters beyond the typical ASCII alphanumeric set.

+It shows how to use tables and columns with:

+- Reserved words
+- Identifiers with non-ASCII characters or with spaces
+- Mixed-case identifiers

 You'll need: